Hiltpoltstein Castle: Architecture

 The hilltop castle may only be accessed via a hexagonal staircase tower, which was built in 1595.
 A spiral staircase with 35 steps opens onto a wooden footbridge to the castle at the point where, until about 1800, there was a drawbridge.
 The present fixed wooden bridge was built following a survey in 1807, in order to enable the villagers to get to the cistern in the cellar of the south wing.

 The three-winged castle has an open north side, the gable ends of the east and west wings flanking a courtyard.
-The south wing, together with the other two wings, forms an continuous outer wall.
+The south wing, together with the other two wings, forms a continuous outer wall.
 Up to what height the Hohenstaufen foundation walls have survived has not so far been investigated.
 The cross vaulting of the old castle chapel in the south wing and level with the courtyard, indicates that this part of the castle was extended in the 15th century.
 The vaulting covers the passageway from the staircase tower into the courtyard and the present chapel, reduced in size by an internal dividing wall.

 A 1553 survey report mentions three cabinets in the castle.
 The present appearance of the east and west wings with their typical half-hipped roofs dates to around 1595.
 Since then their interiors have been altered several times, for example, in 1728 the floral paintings of the hall in the east wing were executed.

 In the courtyard, which opens to the north, are the foundations of the octagonal bergfried with a diameter of roughly 9.30 metres.
 This partially collapsed in 1611 when it was hit by lightning and was then reduced to the height of the first floor together with its link to the east wing.
 The remaining, initially single-storey stump of the bergfried is recorded in a pen-and-ink drawing made during the Thirty Years' War.
 Later it continued to decay.
 The remaining wall stones of the tower were rebuilt to a height of about a metre during its renovation in the 1960s.
 A roughly metre-high shaft in the courtyard, below the eaves between the south and west wings serves to collect rainwater and feed it into the cistern which is formed by a large cavern in the castle rock.
 The 1807 construction survey report mentions that this cistern was still important as a supply of drinking water around 1800.
 When the castle fell into ruins in the first half of the 19th century, the cistern became filled with rubble which has still not been cleared out.